 If I could only impart one trait to my children, I would choose forgiveness and compassion for others.
 We naturally think of these as important gifts for those that have hurt or disappointed us.
-But I’m not looking out for those people.
-While it is potentially critical for them–water for starving souls, it’s even more important for the transgressed.
+But this isn’t about those people.
+While it is potentially critical for them–water for starving souls, these are even more important for the transgressed.
 If I could only impart one thing to the precious hearts I’m responsible for, I choose the center piece of many of Jesus’ parables and His ministry.

-They are stated explicitly and expressed implicitly in the Old Testament.
+They are stated explicitly and expressed implicitly throughout the Old Testament.
 Then, with Jesus, they come to life.
-He placed forgiveness as one of the cornerstones of our lives.
-And then, I experienced it myself; everything changed!
+He placed forgiveness and compassion as the cornerstones of life.
+And then, after I experienced them myself, everything changed!

 First, I received forgiveness and compassion–the big kind.
-I never really got how critical it is until I was in that dark place and unreasonable light shone on my face.
-I’m still mystified by the strange and inexplicable things that transpired.
+I never really got how critical they are until I was in an extraordinarily dark place and unreasonable light shone on my face.
+I’m still mystified by the strange and inexplicable things that came from those events.
+But I know something now that perhaps I never could have learned any other way.

-Second, I received unforgiveness and cold insensitivity–the big kind.
+Second, I experienced unforgiveness and cold insensitivity–the big kind.
 I never really got how evil that is.
+Yes, evil is the right word.
 Satan can gain a foothold in those situations.
 It’s terrifying.
-And now, everything has changed for me.
+I don’t think most people truly understand the imprint animosity and unforgiveness can leave on an individual’s life.
+This too, has changed me.

 Murderers and thieves have a place they can run to.
 There is hope for them.
 They can run away from sin and turn to God and He will receive them with open arms.
 But people who do not forgive others have nowhere to turn.
-There is nothing left for them, and no hope.
+There is nothing left for them.

 In prayer there is a connection between what God does and what you do.
 You can’t get forgiveness from God, for instance, without also forgiving others.
 If you refuse to do your part, you cut yourself off from God’s part.